mdsantia/mdsantia.github.io/_pages/about.md

 permalink: /about/
 ---

-I am a Mathematics and Computer Science alumni from [Purdue University](https://purdue.edu/).
-My concentrations were in Software Engineer and Programming Languages for my Computer Science degree, while I focused on Analytical concepts in Mathematics.
+I am a Mathematics and Computer Science alumnus from [Purdue University](https://purdue.edu/).
+My concentrations were in Software Engineering and Programming Languages for my Computer Science degree, while I focused on Analytical concepts in Mathematics.

-Currently I am an Applied Mathematics PhD student in the Mathematics Graduate Department at Iowa State University after one year in their Post-Baccaulareate Program.
+Currently I am an Applied Mathematics PhD student in the Mathematics Department at Iowa State University after one year in their Post-Baccaulareate Program.
 Most of my current research interests are in applied mathematics, specifically in computer science and optimization problems.
-I have also entretained myself with
+I have also entertained myself with a few personal projects which you can check out on my [Github](https://github.com/mdsantia) or my projects tab.

 My biggest hobbies are all sorts of cue-sports (8-Ball and 9-ball mainly), video games (especially single player RPG franchises), recreational sports, coding, and casual philosophical discussions.